Tatar language: Verbs

+Anomalous verbs

+Some verbs, however, fall into this category.
+Dozens of them have irregular stems with a final mid vowel, but obscured on the infinitive (uqu – uqı, uqıy; tözü – töze, tözi).
+The verbs qoru / кору "to build", tanu / тану "to disclaim", taşu / ташу "to spill" have contrastive meanings with verbs with their final vowelled counterparts, meaning "to dry", "to know", "to carry".

+The verb дию (diyu) "to say" is significantly more irregular than any other verbs: its 2nd person singular imperative is digen (диген), while its expected regular form is repurposed as the present tense forms (dim, diñ, di…).

 Predicatives

-These predicative suffixes now fallen into disuse, or rarely used.
+These predicative suffixes have now fallen into disuse, or rarely used.

 Writing system

 During its history, Tatar has been written in Arabic, Latin and Cyrillic scripts.

-Before 1928, Tatar was mostly written with in Arabic script (Иске имля/İske imlâ, "Old orthography", to 1920; Яңа имла/Yaña imlâ, "New orthography", 1920–1928).
+Before 1928, Tatar was mostly written in Arabic script (Иске имля/İske imlâ, "Old orthography", to 1920; Яңа имла/Yaña imlâ, "New orthography", 1920–1928).

-During the 19th century Russian Christian missionary Nikolay Ilminsky devised the first Cyrillic alphabet for Tatar.
+During the 19th century, Russian Christian missionary Nikolay Ilminsky devised the first Cyrillic alphabet for Tatar.
 This alphabet is still used by Christian Tatars (Kryashens).

 In the Soviet Union after 1928, Tatar was written with a Latin alphabet called Jaꞑalif.

 In 1939, in Tatarstan and all other parts of the Soviet Union, a Cyrillic script was adopted and is still used to write Tatar.
 It is also used in Kazakhstan.

 The Republic of Tatarstan passed a law in 1999 that came into force in 2001 establishing an official Tatar Latin alphabet.
 A Russian federal law overrode it in 2002, making Cyrillic the sole official script in Tatarstan since.
 In 2004, an attempt to introduce a Latin-based alphabet for Tatar was further abandoned when the Constitutional Court ruled that the federal law of 15 November 2002 mandating the use of Cyrillic for the state languages of the republics of the Russian Federation does not contradict the Russian constitution.
 In accordance with this Constitutional Court ruling, on 28 December 2004, the Tatar Supreme Court overturned the Tatarstani law that made the Latin alphabet official.

 In 2012 the Tatarstan government adopted a new Latin alphabet but with limited usage (mostly for Romanization).

+In 2024, the modified Common Turkic Alphabet replaced letter ä with ə, which was already in use in Azerbaijani, as well as among Tatar activists using the Latin alphabet.